metdpg/monitoring/README.md

 Restart the system everytime you make a change to either of these files.

+#### Alert configuration

+If you want automatic alerts when a server or service becomes unavailable, do the following:

+1. Create file `prometheus/alert_rules.yml`.
+Start by copying `prometheus/alert_rules.yml.example` and replace `<NMHS>` with relevant name.
+2. Create file `prometheus/alertmanager.yml`.
+Start by copying `prometheus/alertmanager.yml.example` and replace `<NMHS>` with relevant name.
+Then:
+    - configure SMTP fields.
+    - set `email_configs` in `receiver` to the desired address to receive alerts on.
+3. If you wish to receive alerts through other channels, see https://prometheus.io/docs/alerting/latest/configuration/#receiver-integration-settings.
+4. Adjust `prometheus/prometheus.yml` by removing `#` from `alerting` and `rules_files` blocks.
+5. Alter docker compose command to: `docker compose --profile alertmanager up -d`

 #### Authentication

 To edit dashboards login with the `admin` user.